 Ciatto and colleagues published a similar study comparing digital mammography to DBT in 7292 women coming in for routine screening mammography in Italy.
 As in Norway, two radiologists independently interpreted the images for each woman.
 However, if either was positive, the woman was recalled in this study while in Norway, there was a conference to decide who should be recalled.
 As in the prior study, there was no follow-up, so the primary outcomes were the cancer detection rate and the recall rate.
-Ciatto and colleagues did publish detailed results in the BI-RADS 3 and 4 density categories.
+Ciatto and colleagues did publish detailed results for the two highest BI-RADS density categories.